Many criteria can make your VPS & RDP server run slowly. In this topic, we will check them one by one.

 Note: A second PID should not use the RDP port.

-4- Maybe, your server is infected by Viruses, Malware or Trojans.
-In order to check this, you can download a powerful antivirus and anti-malware; personally I use the defender of the windows itself and antimalware like Malwarebytes which you can download for free.
+4- Maybe, your server is infected by Viruses, Malware, or Trojans.
+To check this, you can download a powerful antivirus and anti-malware; personally, I use the defender of the windows itself and antimalware like Malwarebytes, which you can download for free.

-5- Open my computer and check that the drive in which Windows is installed on it is free of space or not because low space can decrease the speed of your server.
-Be sure to have a minimum of 400 to 800 MB of free space for instance in order to let the system keep temporary files.
+5- Open my computer and check that the drive in which Windows is installed is free of space or not because low space can decrease your server’s speed.
+Be sure to have a minimum of 400 to 800 MB of free space to let the system keep temporary files.

-Have you filled it by yourself? so you can easily delete or move the additional files to another drive.
+Have you filled it by yourself?
+So you can easily delete or move the additional files to another drive.
 If not, it has been taken by the Windows temporary files.
-In this situation, you can use the disk cleanup feature in order to remove the temporary files.
+In this situation, you can use the disk cleanup feature to remove the temporary files.

 Right-click on the drive which Windows is installed on it and use the disk cleanup option.

-6- You may have installed additional software which is installed on your server and you don’t use them.
-You can easily uninstall those apps in order to free up space and also to speed up the server as a result.
+6- You may have installed additional software installed on your server, and you don’t use them.
+You can easily uninstall those apps to free up space and also to speed up the server as a result.

 7- Crowded desktop can easily decrease the speed of your server.
-Try to organize the desktop items and clean up the additional files in order to speed up the system.
+Try to organize the desktop items and clean up the additional files to speed up the system.

-8- If none of the explained items speed up your server, maybe the resources of your server is low.
+8- If none of the explained items speed up your server, maybe your server’s resources are low.
 You can easily open the task manager and analyze the situation of hardware.

 If you feel that you’re out of resources, you can easily upgrade the server and speed it up.